Turtle Basking Platform

 The next thing to do is to make sure that your turtles can actually use this surface as a basking platform.
 For this, take the temperature of the surface during your turtles’ basking time (which will likely be when the sun is out), and check that it is hot enough.
 If it gets into the 80-degree Fahrenheit range, perfect!

-If this is too cold, this means that your turtles won’t be able to properly heat their internal body temperature up to a normal range and be able to fight off sickness and potential disease.
+If this is too cold, this means that your turtles won’t be able to properly heat their internal body temperature up to a normal range and be able to fight off pet turtle diseases.
 Sometimes, however, it might actually get too hot.
 This can happen with extremely reflective surfaces, so just make sure that your turtles cannot burn themselves on it.

 Your biggest concern, however, is probably not going to be how your turtles can climb it, or whether or not it gets hot enough, but potential predators preying on your precious turtles!